 Stock Options.
 Stock options could be granted under the 1999 Plan.
 The exercise price of nonstatutory stock options granted under our 1999 Plan must at least be equal to 85% of the fair market value of our common stock on the date of grant, and the exercise price of incentive stock options granted under our 1999 Plan must at least be equal to the fair market value of our common stock on the date of grant, except that with respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock, the exercise price of any option must equal at least 110% of the fair market value on the grant date.
-The term of a stock option may not exceed 10 years, except that with respect to any participant who owns more than 10% of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator, as well as other types of consideration permitted by applicable law.
+The term of a stock option may not exceed 10 years, except that with respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock, the term of an incentive stock option must not exceed 5 years.
+The administrator will determine the methods of payment of the exercise price of an option, which may include cash, shares or other property acceptable to the administrator, as well as other types of consideration permitted by applicable law.
 After the termination of service of an employee, director or consultant, he or she may exercise his or her option for the period of time stated in his or her option agreement.
-Generally, if termination is due to death or disability, the option will generally remain exercisable for three months following the termination of service.
+Generally, if termination is due to death or disability, the option will remain exercisable for 12 months.
+In all other cases, the option will generally remain exercisable for three months following the termination of service.
 However, in no event may an option be exercised later than the expiration of its term.
 Subject to the provisions of our 1999 Plan, the administrator determined the other terms of options.

 Stock Purchase Rights.
 Restricted stock could be issued pursuant to the exercise or stock purchase rights granted under our 1999 Plan.
 Restricted stock consists of shares of our common stock that vest in accordance with terms and conditions established by the administrator.
 The administrator determined the number of shares of restricted stock granted to any employee, director or consultant and, subject to the provisions of our 1999 Plan, determined the terms and conditions of such awards.
 The administrator could impose whatever conditions to vesting it determined to be appropriate (for example, the administrator may have set restrictions based on the achievement of specific performance goals or continued service to us); provided, however, that the administrator, in its sole discretion, may accelerate the time at which any restrictions will lapse or be removed.

 Holders of restricted stock generally have voting and dividend rights with respect to such shares upon issuance without regard to vesting, unless the administrator provided otherwise.
 Shares of restricted stock that do not vest are subject to our right of repurchase or forfeiture.